-Stroke was the third leading cause of death in Florida in 2018 ("2018 Florida Department of Health, Bureau of Vital Statistics").
-For individuals in Florida older than 65 years old, it was the fourth leading cause of death ("2018 Florida Department of Health, Bureau of Vital Statistics").
+In the United States, every 40 seconds, someone has a stroke and every 3.5 minutes, someone dies of a stroke ("Stroke Facts", cdc.gov).
+Stroke was the fifth leading cause of death overall in Florida in 2020 ("Leading Causes of Death Profile").
+For individuals in Florida older than 65 years old, it was the third leading cause of death.
 The risk of having a stroke varies with race and ethnicity.
-African Americans' risk of having a first stroke is nearly twice that of Caucasians (Stroke Facts).
-Hispanic Americans' risk of stroke falls between that of Caucasians and African Americans (Stroke Facts).
+African Americans' risk of having a first stroke is nearly twice that of Caucasians ("Stroke Facts", cdc.gov).
+Hispanic Americans' risk of stroke falls between that of Caucasians and African Americans ("Stroke Facts", cdc.gov).

-In Broward County, there were 794 deaths from stroke (Stroke Age-Adjusted Death Rate) and 5,132 hospitalizations (Age-Adjusted Hospitalizations from Stroke).
-The number of stroke hospitalizations in Broward County has significantly decreased - from
+In Broward County, there were 1,529 deaths from stroke ("Age-Adjusted Deaths from Stroke") and 5,263 hospitalizations ("Age-Adjusted Hospitalizations from Stroke").
+The number of stroke hospitalizations in Broward County has significantly decreased - from 2004 to 2021 hospitalizations decreased by 13.5% ("Age-Adjusted Hospitalizations from Stroke").
+The age-adjusted rate per 100,000 of hospitalizations from stroke in Broward County was 209.8 compared to Florida overall at 221.6 ("Age-Adjusted Hospitalizations from Stroke").